sydneyliaooo/portfolio/README.md

 # Portfolio
 A goal-oriented and analytical person with passions for maths and business.
 She believes that understanding numbers and data can make a huge difference in making the world a better place.
+In the long term, Sydney hopes to accomplish her dream of becoming a data analyst or an actuary, where she can apply data to make informed decisions and impact people's lives by helping them manage their risks.

 ## Sports/Music
 - Climbing Hehuan Mountain